Quantum imaginary time evolution and UD-MIS problem: Conclusions

 \section{Conclusions}

-In this work, we applied a method based on QITE algorithm to solve UD-MIS optimization problems.
+In this work, we applied a method based on the QITE algorithm to solve UD-MIS optimization problems.
 In Section \ref{sec:qite} we briefly introduced the QITE algorithm presented in \cite{Motta_2019}.
 In Section \ref{sec:optimization-based-on-qite} we described our proposed method for solving optimization problems using QITE and we provided an upper bound for the failure probability.

 In Section \ref{sec:numeric-results} we tested the proposed method on UD-MIS problems.
-First, in Subsection \ref{sec: Failure probability characterization}, we characterized the error $\varepsilon(t)$ and the failure probability for 6, 8 and 10-qubits graphs depicted in Fig. \ref{UD-MIS-graphs}.
-We obtained that $\mathcal{D}_B$ performs better than $\mathcal{D}_A$ in matching the ITE state for large number of iterations.
-However, $\D_A$ performs well enough in terms of the failure probability with a lower number of iterations and it has the advantage of involving less measurements of expectation values (less coefficients $a[l,j]$ to be computed).
-Moreover, we observed that the failure probability decreases rapidly with the number of shots, and the tolerable error.
-It should be noted that the number of iterations and shots do not needed to be increased exponentially with the number of qubits.
+First, in Subsection \ref{sec: Failure probability characterization}, we characterized the error $\varepsilon(t)$ and the failure probability for 6-, 8- and 10-qubit graphs depicted in Fig. \ref{UD-MIS-graphs}.
+We obtained that $\mathcal{D}_B$ performs better than $\mathcal{D}_A$ in matching the ITE state for a large number of iterations.
+However, $\D_A$ performs well enough in terms of the failure probability with a lower number of iterations and it has the advantage of involving fewer measurements of expectation values (fewer coefficients $a[l,j]$ to be computed).
+Moreover, we observed that the failure probability decreases rapidly with the number of shots and the tolerable error.
+The numerical results obtained for 6-, 8- and 10-qubit graphs show that both the number of iterations and shots do not need to be drastically increased with the number of qubits.
+Further numerical studies with more qubits will be performed in future works.